genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/attribute-mapping-reference.md

 | meanCounts | `mean_counts`, `avg_exp`, `obs_mean`, `means` |
 | pctDropoutByCounts | `pct_dropout_by_counts`, `pct_dropout`, `percent_dropout`, `dropout_rate` |

-### Gene ID to name mapping
+## Gene ID to name mapping {#gene-id-to-name-mapping}

 When feature metadata contains a `geneId` column but no gene name column, the transformation can automatically resolve gene names from a built-in reference.
 This is controlled by the `map_gene_ids_to_names` parameter in the `feature_metadata` configuration block, which is enabled by default.
 Set it to `false` for proteomics or other non-gene-ID data where this behaviour is not appropriate.

-The mapping is performed using Ensembl and NCBI reference data.
-Both Ensembl gene IDs (e.g. `ENSG...`) and NCBI gene IDs are supported.
+The mapping uses Ensembl and NCBI reference data.
+Both Ensembl gene IDs (for example, `ENSG...`) and NCBI gene IDs are supported.
 The following organisms are supported in `hdf5-cells`:

 | Organism | Genome version | Ensembl release | NCBI release |
 |----------|----------------|-----------------|--------------|